 To remain consistent with the previous blog, the “lung” dataset will be used in this example.
 To refresh your memory, this data consists of survival times of 228 patients with advanced lung cancer, split by sex, and the origin is the start of treatment.
 A snippet of data is shown below.

 Modelling the survival curve

-The NICE guidelines suggest three ways to compare different model fits to the survival data.
+The NICE guidelines suggest three ways to compare different model fits to the data for a survival analysis.

 1 Visual Inspection

 An initial assessment of model fit can be done through visual inspection, plotting a Kaplan-Meier curve to the survival data and overlaying with several parametric models.
 The plot.flexsurvreg function from the ‘flexsurv’ package in R can be used to fit different parametric models (Figure 1, below).

 Through visual inspection it appears as though the Weibull or Generalised gamma distributions fit the data best.

 Figure 1.
 Kaplan-Meier plot of the Overall Survival of patients with advanced lung cancer, split by male and female, with parametric models fit seperately to each arm.

 The standard log-cumulative hazard plot [a] can also be used to assess suitability of an exponential or a Weibull model fit to the data.
 If the lines are straight, with slope = 1, an exponential distribution is a possibility.
 If the lines are straight but their slopes are not 1, the Weibull might be suitable .